We're back on for the Black Sheep Gathering in 2022!

 Saturday evening is again a night that you won’t want to miss, but we’ll be keeping it safe this year.
 Bring a picnic to enjoy (no potluck this year), and stay for the Spinners’ Lead where fiber artists will show off their creations and the gorgeous animals that contributed their fiber.

 As usual, we’ll have convenient camping and lodging options.
 You’ll want to make your reservations soon to ensure you have a spot!

-Daily schedules will be available at the information booth.
 As always, admission and parking at the Gathering are free.
-Bring your families and friends, and take part in one of the most unique events in the country celebrating natural colored animals and their fiber.
-Please remember no dogs, other than service dogs, are allowed.
-The Black Sheep Gathering is an all-volunteer organization that welcomes your suggestions, participation, and assistance.
-For information on specific events, to volunteer or to offer suggestions, please refer to the list of committee workers.
+Bring your families and friends and take part in one of the most unique events in the country celebrating natural-colored animals and their fiber.
+Please remember, no dogs, other than Service Dogs, are allowed, and Service Dogs are restricted from the animal areas for the safety of animals and participants.
+The Black Sheep Gathering is an all-volunteer organization that welcomes your suggestions, participation and assistance.
+For information on specific events, to volunteer or to offer suggestions, please contact any of the committee workers listed on the next page.

 Here's a link to a story about the show in the Albany Democrat-Herald.